JoseMorenoJ/CPPtest/README.md

 Get the zip file with the [statements](https://github.com/JoseMorenoJ/CPPtest/archive/v.3-Algorithms.zip).

+### v.4 : Advanced
+This release contains the solution for the "Advanced" problems.
+It has the explanation in the README.md file and the problems in the Statements folder are solved.

+Get the zip file with the [statements](https://github.com/JoseMorenoJ/CPPtest/archive/v.4-Advanced.zip).

 ### Next releases
-There will be a release for every kind of problem.
-Each release will also have the content of the previous versions.
+v.4: Advanced is the last release.
+There will only be corrections to the solutions.

 # In Progress
 This is what we are doing now:
-   - Review the explanations of Basics and Math.
-   - Finish the Algorithm explanations.
+   - Finish writting the Advanced explanations.
-   - Finish the Advance problems, double check them and merge the branch.
-   - Then, comment the solutions of advance aswell.
+   - Reviewing in general all the solutions and explanations to correct minor bugs.

 # Solutions
 In this section you will find the explanations to the solutions.
 You will also have a link to the code before and after solving it.
 We recommend **to have the code open** in another editor/window to follow the solutions easily.